 Run R scripts

-With just a few steps in Power BI Desktop you can run R scripts and create a data model, from which you can create reports, and share them on the Power BI service.
+Using just a few steps in Power BI Desktop, you can run R scripts and create a data model.
+With the data model, you can create reports and share them on the Power BI service.
 R scripting in Power BI Desktop now supports number formats that contain decimals (.) and commas (,).

 Prepare an R script